 However, in the context of border controls in the area of Alpes-Maritimes throughout recent years and including in 2020, the Border Police has detained newly arrived asylum seekers without formal order in a "temporary detention zone" (zone de rétention provisoire) made up of prefabricated containers in the premises of the Menton Border Police, and established following an informal decision of the Prefect of Alpes-Maritimes.
-525 The Administrative Court of Nice held that this form of detention was lawful insofar as it did not exceed 4 hours, after which individuals would have to be directed to a formal "waiting zone".
-526 The Council of State has also upheld this form of detention as lawful during the period necessary for the examination of the situation of persons crossing the border, subject to judicial control.
-527 Following a decision of the Prefect to forbid access of NGOs (i.e. access to medical care and legal assistance) to the place of detention in Menton in September 2020, the Administrative Court of Nice ruled in November 2020 this decision was illegal.528 A new decision was issued the 29 December 2020 upholding the ban on NGOs but with some adjustments for the decision to be considered legal.529 However, the Administrative Court of Nice ruled again in March 2021 this decision was illegal under European law and French Constitution.
-530
+The Administrative Court of Nice held that this form of detention was lawful insofar as it did not exceed 4 hours, after which individuals would have to be directed to a formal "waiting zone".
+The Council of State has also upheld this form of detention as lawful during the period necessary for the examination of the situation of persons crossing the border, subject to judicial control.
+Following a decision of the Prefect to forbid access of NGOs (i.e. access to medical care and legal assistance) to the place of detention in Menton in September 2020, the Administrative Court of Nice ruled in November 2020 this decision was illegal.
+A new decision was issued on 29December 2020 upholding the ban on NGOs but with some adjustments for the decision to be considered legal.
+However, the Administrative Court of Nice ruled again in March 2021 that this decision was illegal under European law and French Constitution.

-The law provides that a foreign national who applies for asylum from detention in a CRA can only be maintained in detention if the Prefecture states in a written and motivated decision that the asylum claim has only been introduced to prevent a notified or imminent order of removal.531 The decision to maintain an asylum seeker in administrative detention can be challenged before administrative courts within 48 hours, and has suspensive effect.
+The law provides that a foreign national who applies for asylum from detention in a CRA can only be maintained in detention if the Prefecture states in a written and motivated decision that the asylum claim has only been introduced to prevent a notified or imminent order of removal.
+The decision to maintain an asylum seeker in administrative detention can be challenged before administrative courts within 48 hours, and has suspensive effect.
 Foreign nationals who introduced a claim from administrative detention and who are released are given an asylum claim certification and their claim will be normally processed.
-532 In a December 2014 information note, the Minister of Interior called for an individual assessment of each case by the Prefects in order to decide precisely whether the asylum seeker in administrative detention should be delivered a temporary residence permit and therefore released from detention and channelled into the regular procedure, or not - and therefore channelled into the accelerated procedure.
-533 In practice, this assessment always leads the Prefects to consider that the applications must always be examined under the accelerated detention procedure.
+In a December 2014 information note, the Minister of Interior called for an individual assessment of each case by the Prefects in order to decide precisely whether the asylum seeker in administrative detention should be delivered a temporary residence permit and therefore released from detention and channelled into the regular procedure, or not - and therefore channelled into the accelerated procedure.
+In practice, this assessment always leads the Prefects to consider that the applications must always be examined under the accelerated detention procedure.

 For people seeking asylum in administrative detention, it is difficult to prepare such an application in a place of confinement.
 There is very limited time to develop the reasons for the claim, stressful conditions prior to the interview with OFPRA, difficulties to locate and gather the necessary evidence etc. In addition, for claims channelled into the accelerated procedure, OFPRA has 96 hours to examine the application.
-534 This extremely brief period of time drastically reduces the chances of benefiting from an in-depth examination of the claim.
+This extremely brief period of time drastically reduces the chances of benefiting from an in-depth examination of the claim.
 Therefore, only the CNDA could provide an in-depth examination of the claim.
-However, when the asylum seeker's detention is confirmed by the administrative court, he or she will not
+However, when the asylum seeker's detention is confirmed by the administrative court, he or she will not benefit from a suspensive effect of his or her appeal of a negative decision given by OFPRA before the CNDA.
+He or she can be removed to his or her country of origin even though the CNDA has not given its

-525 Anafé et al., 'Menton : des personnes exilées détenues en toute illégalité à la frontière', 7 June 2017, available in French at: http://bit.ly/2Dnp7pb.
+Anafé et al., 'Menton : des personnes exilées détenues en toute illégalité à la frontière', 7 June 2017, available in French at:http://bit.ly/2Dnp7pb.

-526 Administrative Court of Nice, Order No 1702161, 8 June 2017.
+Administrative Court of Nice, Order No 1702161, 8 June 2017.